 Founded in 1908, the University of Alberta is one of Canada's leading public universities.
 Its mission is to create and sustain a vibrant and supportive learning environment that discovers, disseminates, and applies new knowledge through teaching and learning, research and creative activity, community involvement, and partnerships.
 The University of Alberta gives a national and international voice to innovation in our province, taking a lead role in placing Canada at the global forefront.

-Canada: The Mood Disorders Society of Canada (Host Institution)
+Canada: The Mood Disorders Society of Canada (Former Host Institution)

 The Mood Disorders Society of Canada (MDSC) has evolved to become one of Canada’s best-connected mental health NGOs with a demonstrated track record for forging and maintaining meaningful and sustained partnerships with the public, private and non-profit sectors throughout Canada.